Term Life Insurance Quotes

 This type of underwriting is comprehensive, and is included in whole life and term life insurance policies alike.
 It takes into account the information on your application, your medical history from your personal physician(s) and combines it with background checks, prescription database information, DMV records, credit history and more.

-In a fully underwritten life insurance application, a medical examination is required.
-This is usually administered by a nurse.
-The exam typical consists of blood pressure readings, urine and blood samples, height and weight measurements and a medical questionnaire.
+A fully underwritten life insurance application requires a medical examination, which is usually administered by a nurse.
+The exam typically consists of blood pressure readings, urine and blood samples, height and weight measurements, and a medical questionnaire.

-In some cases, where face values of policies are very high (usually in excess of $1,000,000), and/or the applicant has reached a higher age group (usually above 60), an EKG can also be a part of the medical examination.
+In some cases, where the face values of policies are very high (usually in excess of $1,000,000) and/or the applicant has reached a higher age group (usually above 60), an EKG can also be part of the medical examination.

 If you are healthy and do not need life insurance immediately, it is definitely the ideal type of underwriting for your application process.
-The reason I say this is because if you are healthy, and willing to take a medical examination and undergo a background, credit, driving record, and prescription check, and you know that all of your information will come back positive, you will undoubtedly receive a lower rate than an applicant who is not in similar health, with a similar background.
+If you are healthy and willing to take a medical examination and undergo a background, credit, driving record, and prescription check, and you know that all of your information will come back positive, you will undoubtedly receive a lower rate than an applicant who is not in similar health and has a similar background.

 If the process goes smoothly, and you are able to secure a medical examination within 3-5 days, the life insurance application process could take as little as 2-3-4 weeks and as much as 6-8 weeks.
 In some cases, even less with technological advances allowing doctors to send over information almost instantly.